 - Special damages, such as direct loss of earnings, the cost of home care if you needed help at home while recovering, as well as damage to your property, like a car after a road traffic accident

 - Travel costs that you built up while travelling to your medical appointments or legal appointments that were related to making your hip injury or pelvic injury compensation claims could be included.

-These can all be an element of you claim for compensation, but the overall awarded settlement will be heavily impacted by the severity of your injury and resulting condition.
+These can all be an element of your claim for hip injury compensation, but the overall awarded settlement will be heavily impacted by the severity of your injury and resulting condition.

-If you want to proceed with making a claim for hip or pelvic injury compensation, then you can reach our advisors today on 0800 073 8801, or alternatively, you could use our online contact form to have us contact you at a time that suits you best to discuss hip injury claims at greater length.
+If you want to proceed with making a claim for hip or pelvic injury compensation, then you can reach our advisors today on 0800 073 8801.
+Alternatively, you could use our online contact form to have us contact you at a time that suits you best to discuss hip injury claims at greater length.